Pymetheus/pandas-handbook/README.md

 using real-world datasets and clear, concise explanations.
 Each notebook builds on the last, helping you learn pandas step by step—from loading and inspecting data to cleaning, transforming, analyzing, and visualizing it.
 Perfect for students, data enthusiasts, and professionals alike!

+**Try it out by yourself on Kaggle with interactive notebooks for hands-on learning: [Pandas Handbook](https://www.kaggle.com/writeups/pymetheus/pandas-handbook)**

 ---